giellalt/lang-sme/sme.md

 * **>NTime** (@>N) for Gen; if you are TIME-N with BOC to your left, and PREGEN to your right

 * * *

-<small>This (part of) documentation was generated from [../tools/grammarcheckers/grc-disambiguator.cg3](http://github.com/giellalt/lang-sme/blob/main/../tools/grammarcheckers/grc-disambiguator.cg3)</small>Requires a recent version of HFST (3.10.0 / git revision>=3aecdbc)
+<small>This (part of) documentation was generated from [tools/grammarcheckers/grc-disambiguator.cg3](https://github.com/giellalt/lang-sme/blob/main/tools/grammarcheckers/grc-disambiguator.cg3)</small>

-Then just:
+---Requires a recent version of HFST (3.10.0 / git revision>=3aecdbc) Then just:
 $ make
 $ echo "ja, ja" | hfst-tokenise --giella-cg tokeniser-disamb-gt-desc.pmhfst